Skip to main content

 Personal data means data which relates to a living individual who can be identified from that data, or from that data and other information which is in the possession of or is likely to come into the possession of IGS.

-What Level of Personal Data is used?
+The Level of Personal Data we use

-Why we use personal information?
+Why we use personal information

 We may need to use some information about you to: